Conjecturing-Based Discovery of Patterns in Data: Additional Computational Experiments

 Equations I.6.2 and I.6.2.b in Table \ref{aif} each have a repeated invariant $\sigma$.
 As noted in Section \ref{dalmatiansec}, \textsc{Conjecturing} does not allow repeated invariants and so these equations will not be recoverable as bounds.
 In Section \ref{nguyensec}, we describe ways to address this deficiency and recover equations such as I.6.2 and I.6.2.b.

 The normalized root-mean-square error (NRMSE) calculated for 100 test examples for the best-performing conjecture on the training data based on mean absolute error.
-NRMSE is calculated as $1/\sigma_f$ multiplied by the root-mean-square error on the test examples, where $\sigma_f$ is the standard deviation of the invariant of interest for the test examples. \textsc{Conjecturing} produced conjectures with NRMSE less than 1.0 for 7 of the 10 equations.
+NRMSE is calculated as $1/\sigma_f$ multiplied by the root-mean-square error on the test examples, where $\sigma_f$ is the standard deviation of the invariant of interest for the test examples. \textsc{Conjecturing} produced conjectures with NRMSE less than 1.0 for 8 of the 10 equations. {\citet{UdrescuTegmark20} report exact recovery of all of the equations by \textsc{AI Feynman}, so the NRMSE is 0.}

-Despite the fact that \textsc{Conjecturing} is not designed for recovery of equations, we see that it can be successful in doing so for lower-complexity, albeit nonlinear, equations.
+Despite the fact that \textsc{Conjecturing} is not designed for recovery of equations, we see that it can be successful in doing so for lower-complexity nonlinear equations.

 Table \ref{aif2} in the Appendix contains the results of applying \textsc{Conjecturing} to the datasets when noise is added to the invariant of interest.
-The noise in the table is the standard deviation of the normal distribution with mean zero added to the invariant of interest; the noise is the noise level tolerated by \textsc{AI Feynman} as reported by \citet{UdrescuTegmark20}.
+The noise { added to the invariant of interest is sampled from a normal distribution with mean zero and standard deviation equal to the number in the table multiplied by the root-mean-square of the invariant of interest in the training data.} The noise is the noise level tolerated by \textsc{AI Feynman} as reported by \citet{UdrescuTegmark20}.
 The time is the time reported by \citet{UdrescuTegmark20} for \textsc{AI Feynman} to recover the equation.

 \textsc{Conjecturing} is unable to achieve exact recovery of the equations with the introduction of noise.
-The NRMSE is less than 1.0 for six of the 10 equations and does not exceed 1.625.
-The strict requirements of the Dalmatian heuristic seem to prevent exact recovery in the presence of noise, but \textsc{Conjecturing} is still able to produce good approximations of the equations.
+The NRMSE is less than 1.0 for six of the 10 equations and does not exceed 1.625. { Noise that results in target values above or below the ground truth will violate exact upper or lower bounds that could be produced by the Dalmatian heuristic.
+Even so,} \textsc{Conjecturing} is able to produce good approximations of the equations.

 {\bf Performance of AI Feynman \citep{UdrescuTegmark20} on Gravity and Real Estate Examples.} We apply the implementation of \textsc{AI Feynman} available here: \url{https://github.com/SJ001/AI-Feynman} to the gravity example described in Section \ref{gravity} and the real estate example described in Section \ref{realestate}.
-A difference between our gravity example and the datasets used by \cite{UdrescuTegmark20} is that for the gravity example, the gravitational constant $G$ is the same for every data point, but for the datasets used by \cite{UdrescuTegmark20}, $G$ is treated as a variable and is different for each point.
+A difference between our gravity example and the datasets used by \cite{UdrescuTegmark20} is that for the gravity example, the gravitational constant is the same for every data point, but for the datasets used by \cite{UdrescuTegmark20}, it is treated as a variable and is different for each point.

 For the real estate data, we apply \textsc{AI Feynman} to the data to attempt to discover the relationship between the property of interest and the input features.
 The original numeric features are supplied along with boolean features corresponding to the levels of the \textit{propertyType} feature.
 Note that \textsc{AI Feynman} is designed for recovering numeric functions and is therefore not suitable for boolean relationships such as those in the real estate example.